 The agency may require a special report for certain services provided to agency clients.
 These services are identified in the fee schedule by the listing BR (By Report).
 This special report must include an adequate definition or description of the nature, extent, and need for the procedure, and the time, effort, and equipment necessary for the procedure or service.
 You may also be required to provide additional information.

-What program limitations are there?
+What are the program limitations?

 Medical necessity